Arizona Minimum Coverage Car Insurance: Requirements and Costs (2024)

 In Arizona, optional add-on coverages include uninsured/underinsured motorist coverage, collision coverage, comprehensive coverage, medical payments coverage and rental reimbursement.
 These coverages offer additional protection for circumstances like accidents with drivers who lack sufficient insurance, vehicle theft or damage from natural disasters.

 Choosing the right add-ons to complement your state minimum coverage can safeguard your finances.
-To figure out how much car insurance you need, consider your circumstances and the potential risks you face on the road.
+To figure out how much car insurance you need, consider your circumstances and the risks you face on the road.

 Add-On Coverage